LeToNode/Play2.0-CN-doc/Scalajson.md

 The recommend way of dealing with JSON in a play app is using Play's JSON library.

-Play's typeclass based JSON library is built on top of [Jerkson](https://github.com/codahale/jerkson/) (which in return a Scala wrapper around the super-fast Java based JSON library, [Jackson](http://jackson.codehaus.org/)).
+Play's typeclass based JSON library is built on top of [Jerkson](https://github.com/codahale/jerkson/) (which is a Scala wrapper around the super-fast Java based JSON library, [Jackson](http://jackson.codehaus.org/)).

 The benefit of this approach is that both the java and the scala side of Play can share the same underlying library (Jackson), while we could avoid reimplementing many low level serialization facilities that Jerkson provides.